Deeply converts plain JS objects and arrays to Immutable Maps and Lists.

 and proceeding to the top-level collection itself), along with the key

-For the top level, object, the key will be ""
+For the top level, object, the key will be "".
+This reviver is expected

 to return a new Immutable Collection, allowing for custom conversions from